mccright/rand-notes/Far-Right-Violence.md

 This narrative ignores the facts about terrorist activity in the U.S.
 Since the early 1990s, far right terrorist attacks and plots in the U.S. outnumber those by any other group.
 There have been **more than twice as many far right attacks and plots in the U.S.** compared to far left terrorists.
 There have been **more than six and a half times more killings by far right terrorists** than attributable to far left terrorists, and the proportion of far right killings have been increasing in the last 6 years.
+Far Right extremists have been [increasingly successful at marketing race-focused conspiracy theories via social media](https://hopenothate.org.uk/wp-content/uploads/2021/10/google-report-2021-10-v3.pdf) and linking them to the "*need*" for violent response.

 *Facts* about individual's and group's ideology are not always easily defined, especially around the edges.
 Analysis of the Economist and the Center for Strategic & International Studies are both included below for contrast: